Arts & Entertainment Community

 Finding the boxes

-In 2019, Clara and Wyatt, the manufacturer we partnered with called its cabinet a “sharing library,” and it didn’t become an official “Little Free Library” until we registered it with the global organization and paid a fee.
-Eventhough it cost money, I liked that we’d be discoverable on a map.
-The kids participated in the whole process and they were the perfect ages for learning about sharing so they joined me in selecting books from our shelves at home to kickstart the library’s collection.
+In 2019, the manufacturer we partnered with called its cabinet a “sharing library.”
+The cabinet didn’t become an official “Little Free Library” until we registered it with the global organization and paid a fee.
+Even though it cost money, I liked that registering the box made its location discoverable on a map.
+We also got a cute little “Little Free Library” sign with our blog name on it, and the box’s charter number, to place on the cabinet door.
+The kids participated in the whole process and they were the perfect ages for learning about the ins and outs of sharing.
+They even joined me in selecting books from our shelves at home to kickstart the library’s collection.
 I still remember their excitement as they discovered new stories in return.
 I wrote about it at the time, saying:

 “When we talk about parenting goals, as a mom I’m usually focused on things like surviving the wrath of my hungry 5-year-old and keeping pants on her 3-year-old brother.
 But, you know, I also want to teach the kids to be kind, to share, and to generally be good humans.
 I can say firsthand that it’s often hard to find meaningful ways to do that.”
-And that’s why the sharing library served as the perfect lesson — it was both interactive and tangible with immediate results.
+And that’s why the sharing library served (and still does) as a great lesson — it’s interactive and tangible with immediate results.

 Gig Harbor locations we’ve visited